OA and Fisheries Management

 The management authority determines that the TAC should be reduced to allow stock rebuilding.
 Two scenarios are considered:

-- Set TAC for 2025 at 8,500 tonnes (equal to sustainable yield)
+- Set TAC for 2025 at 8,500 tonnes (equal to current sustainable yield at present biomass)

 - This prevents further depletion but does not actively rebuild the stock